Rwanda Project

 Project Summary

 Our projects wouldn’t be possible without the help and support of others.
-If you are interested in getting involved with the Rwanda project, please contact us for more information.
-We are always happy to receive new volunteers or donations!
+If you are interested in getting involved with the Rwanda project, contact us for more information.
+We are always happy to receive new volunteers or donations.

 Rwanda Project Documents